JayachandranRamu/Seven-Fit/README.md

 # Seven Fit
-It is basically a Luxury Gym Website, Where people can register into our website and buy a package and then they can book their workout session.
-It is an individual project build in a span of 5 days.
+It is basically a Luxury Gym Website, Where people can register into omy website and buy a package and then they can book their workout session and they can cancel their session ,if they want.
+It is an Individual project build in a span of 5 days.

 ## Deployment